 Plasma is 90% water.
 So, the mother will most likely feel dehydrated post-donation.
 The child will get dehydrated, too, which can lead to developmental issues.

 Plasma is separated from the blood through a machine.
 Inside the machine, an anticoagulant is used to prevent the blood from clotting at the time of donation.
 Often, the machine retains this substance.
 When the plasma is separated and blood is pushed back into your body, there is a possibility that the anticoagulant substance gets into the bloodstream.
 This can cause temporary calcium loss and be risky for the expecting woman.

 Certain expecting mothers may have blood disorders.
 A needle can puncture the vein and cause excessive blood loss in such women.
 This can also lead to bruises as the blood gets into soft tissues.
 Blood loss can be dangerous for pregnant women.

 There are chances of miscarriage when you donate plasma during pregnancy.
 The amniotic fluid (which protects the baby) is made of plasma.
 If the plasma is taken out of amniotic fluid, it can pose a risk to the pregnancy.

 When Can I Resume Donating Plasma After Pregnancy?

-The question is still under research; however, it is recommended to wait for at least 6 weeks after delivery to donate plasma.
-As a precautionary measure, the plasma donation agency will do the necessary test over your plasma before transfusion.
+The question is still under research; however, as per American Red Cross it is recommended to wait for at least 6 weeks after delivery to donate plasma.
+WHO recommends delaying the blood donation for the same number of months as the duration of pregnancy.
+As a precautionary measure, the plasma donation agency will do the necessary test on your plasma before transfusion.
 Until your tests continue detecting HLA antibodies, you cannot donate plasma.